 As implied above, one finds a heavy cognitive emphasis in Luther’s views of depression.
 By cognitive, I mean that Luther

 saw depression as primarily related to one’s though life – whether proceeding from oneself or from the devil.

 This emphasis continually punctuated his letters on the subject.
 We see this cognitive emphasis in his own experience with

 depression.
 Speaking about his depression, Luther spoke about the “…horrible and terrible thoughts I had.”[xiv]

-Luther’s cognitive emphasis is especially evident.
+one table talk, Luther’s cognitive emphasis is especially evident.
 Luther noted:

 “Solitude produces melancholy.
 When we are alone

 the worst and saddest things come to mind.
 We reflect in detail upon all sorts of evils.
 And if we have encountered adversity

 in our lives, we dwell upon it as much as possible, magnify it, think that no one is so unhappy as we are, and imagine the

 worse possible consequences.
 In short, when we are alone, we think of one thing and another, we leap to conclusions, and we

 interpret everything in the worse light.
 On the other hand, we imagine that other people are very happy, and it distresses

 us that things go well with them and evil with us.>[xv]

-In this statement, Luther makes a number of
+In this statement, Luther makes a number of very astute observations

-are typically emphasized in current literature by such authors as Aaron Beck and others of a cognitive persuasion.
-Here we
+in current literature by such authors as Aaron Beck and others of a cognitive persuasion.
+Here we find the following cognitive

-1. Selective Abstraction – attending only to information that supports one’s assumptions.
+Selective Abstraction – attending only to information that supports one’s assumptions.
 In this case, focusing

 on worse, sad and evil things.